MishoShibambu/mishoshibambu/README.md

 ## Hi there, I am Misho Shibambu 👋

-🎓 Bachelor of Science graduate in Statistics & Microbiology 💻 Skilled in R and SAS.
+🎓 Bachelor of Science graduate in Statistics & Microbiology 💻 Skilled in R, SQL and SAS.
 Beginner in Python, GitHub, Gitlab and Web Development 📍 Based in South Africa, Johannesburg
 🎯 Interested in Software Engineering, Data Analysis, and Building Practical Tech Solutions
 🌱 Currently learning: Python, Django, Flask, HTML & CSS